What defines a high-quality swim lesson — and how Swim Safe Now® delivers it

 independent rOLLBACK to FLOAT

-Your infant will be taught how to roll onto their back independently to rest and breath until rescued.
+Your infant will be taught how to roll onto their back independently to rest and breathe until rescued.
 This is a key aquatic survival skill for all ages!

 INDEPENDENT SWIM